Karakavak and Shuldor Canyons

 The defensive wall is above and left of the centre, with the dirt track cutting through it at a right angle.
 Map Data: Google, © 2021 Maxar Technologies, CNES / Airbus

 In 2017, a Russian-Kazakh archaeology expedition conducted a survey of Kochak Bay, around the Karakavak area, searching for the remains of 16th–18th century piers.
-According to accounts by Prince Alexey Cherkassky in 1715, who was on a scientific expedition to study the east Caspian Sea and liaise with Mangyshlak Turkmens, the piers served as the primary landing point and trade hub for vessels coming from Astrakhan in the 16th–17th centuries.
+According to accounts by Bekovich-Cherkassky, the piers served as the primary landing point and trade hub for vessels coming from Astrakhan in the 16th–17th centuries.

-Backing up Cherkassky’s account are the memoirs of 19th century Russian naval officer M.I.
+Backing up Bekovich-Cherkassky’s account are the memoirs of the 19th-century Russian naval officer M.I.
 Ivanin who reported seeing old wooden piles in Kochak Bay.
 Russian navy maps from 1848 and 1869 mark their location in a small nook within the bay and refer to them as ‘Karagan’ and ‘Old Mangyshlak’.

 Shuldor Canyon, less than a kilometre to the east, runs parallel to Karakavak and there’s a dirt road along the dividing plateau.
 Shuldor is considered the more picturesque of the two.
-Both are part of the Aktau-Buzachinskiy Nature Reserve.
-Karakavak also has 8th–9th century remains of a citadel, when it once served as a stop-over point for caravans arriving from Khorezm (aka Chorasmia).
-Spanning east to west between the two canyons is a half-kilometre long defensive wall of the same era too.
+Both are part of the Aktau-Buzachinsky Nature Reserve.
+Karakavak also has 8th–9th century remains of a citadel, when it once served as a stopover point for caravans arriving from Khwarezm.
+Spanning east to west between the two canyons is a half-kilometre-long defensive wall of the same era, too.

 Coordinates: